Navid200/xDrip/docs/Dexcom/G7_Troubleshooting.md

 - If you have moved all the old devices away and can see the transmitter in the scanner, verify that all [settings are correct](../G6-Recommended-Settings.md).

-- If the transmitter is not visible in the scanner, bring the applicator close to the sensor so that the magnet (shown in the image below) is near the sensor for a few seconds.
+- If the transmitter is not visible in the scanner, bring the applicator close to the sensor so the magnet (shown in the image below) is near the sensor for a few seconds.
 ![](./images/G7_Applicator_Magnet.png)
 This may trigger the sensor to activate.
 Check if the transmitter appears in the scanner.